 Australian take on a British product

-In the 1950s and 60s, despite acquisition by the American company Kraft, Vegemite became a distinctively 'Australian' food, featuring in songs, and on souvenirs and other popular culture ephemera.
+In the 1950s and 60s, despite acquisition by the American company Kraft, Vegemite became a distinctively 'Australian' food.
+It featured in songs, on souvenirs and other popular culture ephemera.
 Vegemite returned to Australian ownership in 2017 when purchased by dairy company Bega.

 In the 1950s, Vegemite spoke of Australian vitality and innocence.
 Today it provides a connection back to seemingly simpler times and is symbolic of the reverence for the ordinary in Australian culture.

 Prime Minister Kevin Rudd tapped into this when he declared in the 2007 election campaign that he was a 'toast and Vegemite sort of guy'.

 Vegemite's links to nostalgia are evident in contemporary advertising campaigns, which often hark back to the original 'happy little Vegemites' ad of the 1950s.